webprofusion/certify/README.md

-# Certify The Web - SSL Manager UI for Windows
+# Certify The Web - Certificate Manager UI for Windows

 - Home page for downloads, info and support : [https://certifytheweb.com/](https://certifytheweb.com/)
 - Documentation can be found at: [https://docs.certifytheweb.com](https://docs.certifytheweb.com)